NREL/Spawn/README.md

 * Install EnergyPlus dependencies according to https://github.com/NREL/EnergyPlus/wiki/BuildingEnergyPlus

-* Ensure that your system has been setup the same as it would be for compiling EnergyPlus, but with one addition,
+* Ensure that your system has been setup the same as it would be for compiling EnergyPlus, but with a few additions,

 * Install clang development libraries.
 One Linux this would be...
 ```shell